 One way to combat this problem is to use a timing circuit to produce a single pulse for any number of input pulse signals received within a short amount of time.
 The circuit is called a monostable multivibrator, and any technique eliminating the false pulses caused by switch contact bounce is called debouncing.

 Step 14: The 555 timer circuit can function as a debouncer if the TRIGGER input is connected to the switch, as illustrated in Figures 10 and 11.

 Please note that since we are using the 555 once again to provide a clock signal to the 4017, we must re-connect pin #3 of the 555 chip to pin #14 of the 4017 chip!
 Also, if you have altered the values of the resistor or capacitor in the 555 timer circuit, you should return to the original 1 MΩ and 0.1 µF components.

-Actuate the switch again and note the counting behavior of the 4017.
-There should be no more “skipped” counts as there were before, because the 555 timer outputs a single, crisp pulse for every on-to-off actuation (notice the inversion of operation here!) of the switch.
-It is important that the timing of the 555 circuit be appropriate: the time to charge the capacitor should be longer than the “settling” period of the switch (the time required for the contacts to stop bouncing), but not so long that the timer would “miss” a rapid sequence of switch actuations, if they were to occur.
+Step 15: Actuate the switch again and note the counting behavior of the 4017.
+There should be no more extra counts as there were before because the 555 timer outputs a single, crisp pulse for every on-to-off actuation (notice the inversion of operation here!) of the switch.
+It is important that the timing of the 555 circuit be appropriate.
+The time to charge the capacitor should be longer than the settling period of the switch (the time required for the contacts to stop bouncing) but not so long that the timer would miss a rapid sequence of a switch actuation if they were to occur.

 Learn more about the fundamentals behind this project in the resources below.